 I wrote about 7 essays on that day.
 It was not easy.
 But what motivated me was my passion and desire to succeed.

 ASA: You are definitely a good student, academically.
 You have good grades, alright.
-I also assume that the other 120 students that were selected for USAP?
+I also assume the other 120 students that were selected for USAP had good grades too?

-ASA: I believe most of these students also have quality academic background.
-So what was your unfair advantage?
+ASA: So what was your unfair advantage?
 Does it have to do with your background, extracurricular activities, volunteer jobs?

-Moses: Just like you pointed out, those 120 students where very smart people.
+Moses: Just like you pointed out, those 120 students were very smart people.
 Every one of them deserves to be among those sponsored.
 But the criteria are not just about all As and good grades.
 It also has to do with extracurricular activities, like were you a prefect in your school?
 Even if you were not a prefect, what did you do?
-How many competitions have you gone for?
+How many competitions have you gone for or popular online forums?
 How many have you won?
-Have you been able to create any project?
+Have you been able to create any projects?

 For me, I was among the FCT children’s parliament in 2005 because in my area council in Abuja, I was the best student… I had also gone for competitions, won some, didn’t win some… These things kind of gave me an advantage.
 Another thing was the fact that I didn’t write post UME.